 An oncocalyx is a dilated tumor filled renal calyx, typically seen in patients with transitional cell carcinomas of the renal pelvis.

-Orchitis is an infection of the testicle, which is rarely isolated, and when in conjunction with the epididymis is called epididymo-orchitis.
+Orchitis (plural: orchitides) is an infection of the testicle, which is rarely isolated, and when in conjunction with the epididymis is called epididymo-orchitis.

 Usually, bacteria retrogradely seed into the testis from the bladder or prostate.
-Can also be secondary to viral infection (e.g. mumps, Coxsac...
+It can also be secondary to viral infec...

 Ossifying renal tumor of infancy (ORTI) is a rare renal tumor.

 extremely rare, <<1% of pediatric renal neoplasms (17 cases reported)

 Histology reveals spindle cells and osteoblastic cells in a calcified osteoid matrix.
 It is thought...

 Ovarian vein syndrome is a relatively rare condition where a dilated ovarian vein (ovarian venous varix) causes notching, dilatation, or obstruction of the ureter.
 This is usually secondary to varicosities of the ovarian vein or ovarian vein thrombosis and occurs at the point where the ovarian v...